 ISED adopts Interference Causing Equipment Standards (ICES) based on international standards developed by the Comité International Spécial des Perturbations Radioélectriques (CISPR).The Category II Radio Standards Specifications (RSS), Broadcasting Equipment Technical Standards (BETS) and ICES are found on the Category II Equipment Standards List.

 Telecommunications equipment must meet regulatory standards set by ISED before it can be imported, sold or used in Canada.
 Responsible parties 4 have to demonstrate that their telecommunications equipment meets the appropriate standards.

 There are three conformity assessment schemes for telecommunications equipment in Canada: Certification, Declaration of Conformity (DoC) and Supplier's Declaration of Conformity (SDoC); with Certification being the most stringent and SDoC the least stringent.

 - Certification is the conformity assessment scheme used for Category I radio and broadcasting equipment.
 A Certification Body ( CB) issues a certificate based on the assessment of the test report produced by a manufacturer selected testing laboratory.
 Certification must be performed by a domestic CB recognized by ISED, a foreign CB recognized by ISED under a Mutual Recognition Agreement/Arrangement ( MRA or, in rare instances, the ISED Certification and Engineering Bureau (CEB).
-The testing laboratories used for Category I equipment testing are not required to be recognized by ISED; however, they are required to be ISO/IEC 17025 5 compliant.
+The testing laboratories used for Category I equipment testing are now required to be recognized by ISED (as of March 15, 2019).
 After a CB has certified a Category I equipment, the CB submits the certification file along with test reports, contact information for a Canadian representative and a listing fee to the CEB.
 If the CEB is satisfied with the information submitted, it will list the Category I equipment on the Radio Equipment List (REL).
 CBs are required to retain test reports for a minimum of 10 years.